-In each of the years 2015 through 2019 the Company entered into normal course issuer bids and purchased during those periods a total of 22.6 million common shares at a cost of \$621.8 million.
-These purchases included 0.8 million common shares in 2019 at a cost of \$20.3 million.
-The Company also raised its dividend rate in each of those years.
+The Company has a history of maintaining a normal course issuer bid in place which it may use to re-purchase its shares for cancellation.
 There can be no assurance that the Company will continue with share repurchases.
-The payment of dividends is at the discretion of the Board of Directors and there can be no assurance that the Company will maintain or increase its dividends.
-Failure to continue with share repurchases and/or failure to pay dividends or increase the rate at which dividends are paid may have a material adverse effect on the Company's share price.
+The Company also pays dividends and reviews its dividend policy at least annually.
+The payment of dividends is at the discretion of the Board of Directors and there can be no assurance that the Company will maintain or increase its dividends in the future.
+Failure to continue with share repurchases and/ or failure to pay or increase dividends may have a material adverse effect on the Company's share price.